-She was also the inspiration behind the design of my “California style” ocean-front house 875 South Bundy Drive June 1994 and now known as ‘Nicole’s House’.
+She was also the inspiration for the creation of the 'Ghost of Brentwood' and now known as 'Nicole's House'.

 Firstly, there is a recreation of some of the principle rooms at 875 South Bundy Drive as they were discovered in the early hours of Monday June 13 1994 as the investigation into the murders of Nicole and Ronald Lyle Goldman was underway.

 'We entered through the front door and into the living room.
 It was eerie.
 I’d never been inside before.

 Everything about the place reminded me of Nicole – cream carpets and overstuffed cream furniture, big fluffy pillows, candles and bunches of fresh flowers she must have arranged in the vases a few days before, family photos everywhere…'

 The additional rooms are created as a tribute to the style and essence of Nicole who loved the style of interior design that has come to typify the “California Look”.

 And as we know that Nicole was planning a move to Malibu; 'Nicole's House' remains a poignant reminder of "what might have been".